Iterative removal of sources to model the turbulent electromotive force: results

-In a similar way we use the modified IROS method (\sref{sec:mIROS}) to invert the local $\mean{\emf}$ representation.
-We use the same ISM simulations data discussed in \sref{sec:simulations} and using $n=40$ even and odd Legendre polynomials to fit the dynamo coefficients during each mIROS iteration, obtain their vertical profiles, which are shown in \fref{fig:old_vs_new_iros}.
-With red solid lines we show the profiles obtained with the modified IROS method along their errors shown in the orange shaded region.
-While with the blue dashed lines we show the same with the unmodified IROS method described in \sref{sec:iros_method}.
-We see that these two methods of inversions give qualitatively similar results, although dynamo coefficients determined using mIROS after imposing priors are smoother and have smaller errors.
+In a similar way we use the constrained IROS method (\sref{sec:cIROS}) to invert the local $\mean{\emf}$ representation.
+We use the same ISM simulations data discussed in \sref{sec:simulations} and using $n=40$ even and odd Legendre polynomials to fit the dynamo coefficients during each cIROS iteration, and obtain their vertical profiles.
+These are shown in \fref{fig:old_vs_new_iros}.
+With red dashed lines we show the profiles obtained with the constrained IROS method along their errors shown in the orange shaded region.
+While with the blue solid lines we show the same with the unconstrained IROS method described in \sref{sec:iros_method}.
+We see that these two methods of inversions give qualitatively similar results, although the $\alpha_{ij}$ and $\eta_{ij}$ coefficients determined using cIROS after imposing priors are firstly antisymmetric and symmetric respectively, with respect to the midplane, and secondly their profiles are smoother with smaller errors.

-We note here, however, that the priors used for $\alpha_{ij}$ and $\eta_{ij}$ are specific to the ISM simulations where the parities of the coefficients can be inferred from underlying physics, and any other physically informed constraint specific to a particular system or more general priors can be similarly incorporated.
+Even without applying these constraints, the rough tendencies of even or odd parities of the vertical profiles of the most coefficients can already be seen in the results of IROS (and SVD) methods \fref{fig:coeff_converge_iros_loc}, which is to be expected for the SN driven ISM turbulence.
+We note here, however, that the priors used for $\alpha_{ij}$ and $\eta_{ij}$ are specific to the ISM simulations where the parities of the coefficients can be inferred from underlying physics.
+These need not be valid for other astrophysical systems.
+However any other physically informed constraint specific to a particular system or more general priors can be similarly incorporated in the framework of IROS.